GSA/digitalgov.gov/content/posts/2019/12/2019-12-19-focusing-on-people-solve-it-problems.md

 date: 2019-12-19 11:00:00 -0500
 kicker: "Human Centered Design"
 title: "Focusing on People to Solve IT Problems"
-deck: '_"The best way to define and develop solutions is to put the people dependent on those solutions at the center of your process."_ — A look at how The Centers of Excellence (CoE) team is using human centered design in their work.'
+deck: '_"The best way to define and develop solutions is to put the people dependent on those solutions at the center of your process."_ — A look at how the Centers of Excellence (CoE) team is using human centered design in their work.'
-summary: '_"The best way to define and develop solutions is to put the people dependent on those solutions at the center of your process."_ — A look at how The Centers of Excellence (CoE) team is using human centered design in their work.'
+summary: '_"The best way to define and develop solutions is to put the people dependent on those solutions at the center of your process."_ — A look at how the Centers of Excellence (CoE) team is using human centered design in their work.'

 # originally published at the following URL
 source_url: "https://coe.gsa.gov/2019/12/17/cx-update-16.html"